LOADING TRACES

 Workflow

 Creating TRACES required months of intensive collaboration between disciplines.
 We developed a unique methodology where movement phrases were created in response to visual possibilities, and visual algorithms were refined based on choreographic needs.
-This iterative process led to the development of what we call an "embodied language", in which movement qualities that dancers can consciously manipulate translate directly to specific visual effects.
+This iterative process led to the development of what we call an "embodied language", in which movement qualities, that dancers can consciously manipulate, translate directly to specific visual effects.
 Over time, learning this language means developing an intuitive understanding of the system's responses, learning to "play" the technology like an instrument.
-This combination of technical precision and artistic intuition is what makes each performance of TRACES both technically unique and emotionally resonant.
+This combination of technical precision and artistic intuition makes each performance of TRACES both technically unique and emotionally resonant.

 Photo credits: Google DeepMind